About Roy

 CBT encourages making changes in our thinking and actions in order to improve the way we feel.
 It is a collaborative therapy that requires active participation by the client.

-Lots of people find CBT approaches helpful with all sorts of different psychological difficulties.
+Lots of people find a CBT approache helpful with all sorts of different psychological difficulties.